Thyrocare: History

-In 2014, Siemens Healthcare's Diagnostic Division installed its world's largest laboratory automation track – Aptio Automation – at its laboratory in Mumbai.
-Thyrocare became the first laboratory in India to install this automation by Siemens.
+In 2014, Siemens Healthcare's diagnostic division installed its world's largest laboratory automation track – Aptio Automation – at its laboratory in Mumbai.

 In April 2016, Thyrocare made its initial public offering (IPO), and became the second diagnostic firm in India to be listed on BSE and NSE.

-In 2021, PharmEasy parent API Holdings acquired a 66.1% stake in Thyrocare Technologies Ltd.
+In 2021, PharmEasy parent API Holdings acquired a 66.1% stake in Thyrocare.

+In 2023, Thyrocare integrated AI-based devices to automate manual microscopy across its network with SigTuple's AI100.

+Services

+Thyrocare initially started with thyroid testing but now has more than 350 tests and packages, along with 83 odd profiles comprising different tests for preventive care and wellness under its brand Aarogyam.
+During the peak of COVID-19 pandemic, Thyrocare carried out more than 8 lakh tests per month.
+Thyrocare's 68% of business comes from the DSA model to promote its services.

 Controversies

-In April 2020, Brihanmumbai Municipal Corporation issued a show cause notice to Thyrocare over lapses in its testing of Covid-19 samples and ordered the company to stop testing as "incomplete or wrong information about patients were found in the reports".
+In April 2020, Brihanmumbai Municipal Corporation issued a show cause notice to Thyrocare over lapses in its testing of COVID-19 samples and ordered the company to stop testing as "incomplete or wrong information about patients were found in the reports".
 In May 2020, Panvel Municipal Corporation ordered Thyrocare to stop testing samples in Panvel city limits as the lab was producing false positive reports.
 In June 2020, the Navi Mumbai Municipal Corporation demanded cancellation of Thyrocare's registration after discrepancies in the lab's report led to a patient's death, while Thane Municipal Corporation banned Thyrocare in the city for producing false positive reports.
-In July 2020, a Thyrocare lab in Pune was banned from conducting Covid-19 tests after producing false positive reports.
+In July 2020, a Thyrocare lab in Pune was banned from conducting COVID-19 tests after producing false positive reports.